 - Stretching for a few minutes a day can make a big difference in terms of a healthy heart and body

-If you're looking for tips to improve circulation, a few simple stretches done throughout the day can enhance blood flow and cause happier, healthier blood vessels and veins.
-If you're curious how to improve circulation in legs while sleeping, stay tuned to our Dr. Motion blog to learn about the benefits compression socks offer.
+If you're looking for tips or habits to improve circulation, a few simple stretches done throughout the day can enhance blood flow and cause happier, healthier blood vessels and veins.
+If you're curious how to improve leg circulation while sleeping, stay tuned to our Dr. Motion blog to learn about the benefits compression socks offer.
 At Dr. Motion, we know about circulation because that's what our business is built on.
 Check out our women's and men's compression socks today and get ready to give your legs a break!